 Sociology looks at the same kind of ideas but from a society perspective.
 It looks at how we respond to culture, the time we are living in, their interactions with society and it affects our own behaviour.

 Let’s say someone that is just out of school or college is considering psychology and sociology.
 How do you think the course at RGU can help them?

-With the BA (Hons) Applied Social Sciences course offered at RGU, students do not have to choose.
-The course has aspects of psychology and sociology.
-Students can explore both subjects as they go through the course.
+With the BA (Hons) Applied Social Sciences course offered at RGU has aspects of psychology and sociology.
+Students can explore both subjects in their first 2 years of the the course.
 In addition to this, we also offer a wide range of social sciences subjects that include philosophy, anthropology, politics and more.

 In terms of the course, what we often find is that people are keen on either one of these subjects.
 Sometimes, people complete the whole course and then go on to doing something that they are interested in.
 Others have come in interested in psychology, but have slowly moved to sociology and vice versa.
 So the course is all about helping people learn the foundation, move on to specialisations and equip them with people skills.